 Fort LeBoeuf French Indian War Museum

 South of the Judson House is the Fort LeBoeuf Museum.
 Built on the site of the original French fort, this modern building includes numerous exhibits on the Indians who lived here, the French and British fur trade, and archaeological excavations of the site that was conducted by Edinboro University.
-The Museum is open for touring on Thursdays from 10 a.m. to 3 p.m., on Saturdays from 10 a.m. to 4 p.m. and on Sundays from 1 p.m. to 4 p.m.
+The Museum is open for touring.
+See the About page for hours of operation.
 Groups tours by appointment.
-A donation of $4 for adults, $1 for children up to 12 – Not to exceed $10 per family would be appreciated (but is not required) to help maintain the campus.
-The donation will allow you to tour all three historical buildings.
+Admission is free, but donations are accepted and appreciated to help maintain the museum.

 In 1753, the French invaded the southern shore of Lake Erie, building four forts to seal off the English settlers who were attempting to occupy the Ohio frontier.
 The first bastion on the lake at Presque Isle (Erie) was quite substantial; it was positioned to repel the English coming from east through the Finger Lake region.
 It was built to withstand an army, assuming they had no heavy artillery.
 The two interior forts at Fort Le Boeuf (Waterford) and Machault (Franklin) were designed to protect against raiding parties and used primarily as staging and warehouse depots, but planned in the European style and could not have been taken by anything but a massive effort on the part of a well-supplied army.
 Both were manned by a minimum of 150 men.